segmentio/segment-docs/src/connections/destinations/catalog/actions-s3/index.md

 {% include components/actions-fields.html settings="true"%}

 ## Step 3: Configure the AWS S3 (Actions) Destination mappings
-To finish the configuration, finalize the mappings of the new AWS S3 (Actions) Destination:
+To finish the configuration, add mappings to your new AWS S3 (Actions) Destination:

 1. Add a new **Sync to S3** Action into the destination.
 2. Define the Event Trigger.
-If multiple types are accepted in the Event Trigger, the generated files will automatically be split by type in S3 (i.e Track events file and Identifer events file).
+If multiple types are accepted in the Event Trigger, the generated files will automatically be split by type in S3 (for example, you might have a Track events file and an Identify events file).
-3. Configure the Column Mappings that are needed, if any of the default columns are **not** needed, leave the value blank.
-You can also choose to add new mapping fields to set up any customized columns as needed.
+3. Configure the Column Mappings.
+If you don't need any of the default columns, leave the value blank.
+You can also choose to add new mapping fields to set up customized columns as needed.
-4. Configure the Other Settings as needed.
+4. Configure any additional settings as required.
-5. Enable the Mapping and start sending data!
+5. Enable the Mapping.
 6. Verify the Segment data is stored in the S3 bucket by navigating to the `<your_S3_bucket>/` in the AWS console.